kulma/algo-lecture4/activity3/README.md

 - Refer to the following link.
 Discuss how Stacks based on linked lists works: https://www.cs.usfca.edu/~galles/visualization/StackLL.html

+> Push adds a value to top.
+The first value points to Null.
+When a new value is added the new value points to the older one.
+Pop (delete) removes a value from the top.

 ## Task 2:

 The following snippet is from `./src/stack.cpp` lines 25-31.